I pretended to be somebody I wanted to be until finally, I became that person. Or he became me.

 My ideal self is the best version of myself in every situation…

-The “ideal you” is therefore “you”, however it is not the person you are today, but rather the person you are striving to become tomorrow, next week, next month, next year, and so on.
+The “ideal you” is, therefore “you”, however it is not the person you are today, but rather the person you are striving to become tomorrow, next week, next month, next year, and so on.
 And yet this ideal self is not a state of perfection; it is not a fixed destination or a finished product.
 In fact, it’s far from it.
 This ideal self is constantly evolving and changing, and as such it has somewhat of an elusive nature.

 Your ideal self should always be several steps ahead of you.
 In fact, even if you do become that ideal version of yourself at some point in the future, by that stage this ideal version of “you” will have changed, and you will therefore still be in pursuit of this ideal self.
-This is of course an important progression because it naturally leads to healthy growth and development.
+This is, of course, an important progression because it naturally leads to healthy growth and development.

 If one day you were to catch up to your self-ideal, then that is possibly the day when life would lose all meaning.
 With nothing greater to strive for, and with no new challenge on the horizon you would naturally end up in a state of perpetual stagnation.
-There would be no motivation to grow or to improve yourself and as a result life would become perfect.
-That of course doesn’t sound so bad, right?
+There would be no motivation to grow or to improve yourself and as a result, life would become perfect.
+That, of course, doesn’t sound so bad, right?
 But it’s not so good either.
 It’s not good because reaching a state of perfection leads to boredom, restlessness, and a less than satisfying life.

 Given all this, it’s quite clear to see why our self-ideal must be elusive in nature.
-It typically changes over time because you are effectively recreating yourself daily through your choices, decisions and actions.
+It typically changes over time because you are effectively recreating yourself daily through your choices, decisions, and actions.
 Every thought you indulge in leads to a decision, which leads to an action.
 These actions form the habits and rules you live by that shape your future life and behavior.
 In fact, every experience you have changes you in some way.
-These changes might be slight, however they always impact the kind of person you are striving to become (your self-ideal).
-And many small changes over a period of time will lead to big changes to the vision you have of your future self.
+These changes might be slight, however, they always impact the kind of person you are striving to become (your self-ideal).
+And many small changes over a period of time will lead to big changes to the vision you have for your future self.

-Your self-ideal of course encompasses the many roles you play.
-For instance you might be a mother, a father, a sister or brother.
+Your self-ideal, of course, encompasses the many roles you play.
+For instance, you might be a mother, a father, a sister or brother.
 You might be a parent, teacher, coach, leader, employee or employer.
 Within every one of these roles there exists an “ideal you”.
-You might for instance be striving to become a better father.
-As a result you are working towards this ideal version of the father that you would like to one day become, and this helps keep you growing and developing yourself in the role of a father.
+You might, for instance, be striving to become a better father.
+As a result, you are working towards this ideal version of the father that you would like to one day become, and this helps keep you growing and developing yourself in the role of a father.
 And the same is true for any other role you play.

 Your growth and development in each role is the fuel that keeps pushing you forward through every decision you make and action you take.
 And as long as these ideal versions of you are somewhat out of reach, you will keep striving and pushing forward.
 Therefore this ideal version of you is what effectively fuels your motivation.

-This is all well and good, however at times we end up walking along the wrong path because we succumb to other people’s expectations.
+This is all well and good, however, at times we end up walking along the wrong path because we succumb to other people’s expectations.
 These people shape how they would like us to be within the specific roles we play.
-This of course might not be such a bad thing.
+This, of course, might not be such a bad thing.
 Sometimes we just don’t have enough clarity to understand how we can grow and develop ourselves within a specific role.
 However, at other times giving into other people’s expectations can lead us astray down a less than optimal path.

 The key is to take on board what is helpful and allow that to shape your self-ideal.
 However, everything you take on board you must make it your own.
-Only in this way will you fully accept what you need to do to bridge the gap between where you are and were you desire to be.
+Only in this way will you fully accept what you need to do to bridge the gap between where you are and where you desire to be.